 Developed key art concepts and multiple creative directions

-Created mockups, mood boards, and presentations for executive and showrunner pitches
+Created mockups and presentations for executive and showrunner reviews

-Delivered final assets across out-of-home, press, and brand documentation
+Delivered assets across OOH, press, and brand materials

-The press kit was designed as a tactile storytelling piece — resembling a security evidence bag — complete with embossed stitching, a vintage leather strap, and brass-like buckles.
-High-gloss metallic silver elements and a soft-touch aqueous coating elevated the physical experience, reinforcing the show’s themes of investigation and secrecy.
+The press kit was designed as a tactile storytelling piece, inspired by a security evidence bag.
+Details included embossed stitching, a leather strap, and brass-style hardware.
+Metallic inks and soft-touch coating elevated the physical experience, reinforcing themes of investigation and secrecy.
+Each kit includes a saddle-stitched booklet and a DVD housed in the back cover, creating a layered, dimensional format.

 Gold Winner — Printing Impressions Gold Ink Awards